echolabsdev/prism-docs/getting-started/introduction.md

 - [Ollama](https://ollama.com) - Run open-source models locally for complete control
 - [OpenAI](https://openai.com) - Integrate with GPT-4 and other powerful models

-Each provider brings its own strengths to the table, and Prism makes it easy to use them all through a consistent, elegant interface.
+Each provider brings its own strengths to the table, and Prism makes it easy to use them all through a consistent, elegajnt interface.